dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

 0.1%; see `compare-sim.txt
 <https://github.com/ctb/2015-khmer-wok1-ec/blob/master/compare-sim.txt>`__.

-Appying this to the same ~750k read subset of mRNAseq that we tackled in the semi-streaming paper (the data itself is from the `Trinity paper, Grabherr et al, 2011
+Applying this to a ~750k read subset of mRNAseq that we tackled in the semi-streaming paper (the data itself is from the `Trinity paper, Grabherr et al, 2011
 <http://www.ncbi.nlm.nih.gov/pubmed/21572440>`__), we take the data